Help Center Help Articles Community RMA & Warranty Downloads Tech Specs

 not available for “masquerade” or Filter

-Translation Port When the protocol option is configured to TCP, UDP, or TCP and UDP this option performs NAT on the source or destination ports.
+Translation Port When the protocol option is configured to TCP, UDP, or TCP and UDP, this option performs NAT on the source or destination ports.

 not available for Filter